pombase/canto/root/docs/md/canto_admin/setup.md

 ## Creating users

 To manage sessions and users from the web interface there needs to be at least one "admin" user.
-Users can be added with the `canto_add.pl` script:
+Users can be added with the `canto_add.pl` script.
+For
+example:

-    ./script/canto_add.pl --person "Kim Rutherford" kim@pombase.org secret_password admin
+    ./script/canto_add.pl --person "Susan Testuser" testuser@pombase.org secret_password 0000-0001-5000-0007 admin

-The `secret_password` is stored as a SHA1 hash.
+The `secret_password` is stored as a SHA1 hash in the database rather than as plain text.

+For more information on ORCIDs visit https://orcid.org/

+Run `canto_add.pl` with no arguments for a longer description.

 ## Loading data